TENNESSEE JUDGES, ATTORNEY GENERAL & CHIEF JUSTICE FAIL CONSTITUTION LAW TEST

 The Tennessee Code Commission and Tennessee Board of Judicial Conduct are unconstitutional agencies.
 They must be abolished, and a proper form of government reinstated.

-As state senator, when elected, I will endeavor with all of my being to restore the protections and provisions provided for in our state constitution.
+As Governor, when elected, I will endeavor with all of my being to restore the protections and provisions provided for in our state constitution.
 I ask you to stand with me in this most worthy of causes.

 Copyright © 2019 WETHEPEOPLEv50STATES - All Rights Reserved.